kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 Updates
 =======
+v6.2.008, 9 Dec 2023:
+-New feature: New call back to the Ship Configuration menu for another unreleased mod.

 v6.2.007, 4 Dec 2023:
 -Tweak: The Custom Actions/Orders are now listed after the trade orders.
 -New features: Ship Configuration menu and Encyclopedia menu callbacks for a new unreleased mod.